MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md

 | AssemblyName | To be specified as `Microsoft.SharePoint, Version=16.0.0.0, Culture=neutral, publicKeyToken=71e9bce111e9429c`. |
 | Type | To be specified as `Microsoft.SharePoint.Administration.Claims.SPTrustedBackedByUPAClaimProvider` so that this command creates a claim provider, which uses UPA as the claim source. |
 | TrustedTokenIssuer | To be specified as the OIDC `SPTrustedIdentityTokenIssuer` created in the [previous step](#step-3-configure-sharepoint-to-trust-the-identity-provider), which uses this claim provider.
 This is a new parameter the user needs to provide when the type of the claim provider is `Microsoft.SharePoint.Administration.Claims.SPTrustedBackedByUPAClaimProvider`. |
-| Default | As we've created a claim provider by using this cmdlet, this cmdlet can only work with `SPTrustedIdentityTokenIssuer` and `Default` parameter must be set to false so that it zDFTRG5YU6HJIKL6;IOP{"
+| Default | As we create a claim provider by using this cmdlet, this cmdlet can only work with `SPTrustedIdentityTokenIssuer` and `Default` parameter must be set to false so that it zDFTRG5YU6HJIKL6;IOP{"
 } any other authentication method assigned to the web application by default. |

 ### 2. Connect `SPTrustedIdentityTokenIssuer` with `SPClaimProvider`